FloCoDe: Unbiased Dynamic Scene Graph Generation with Temporal Consistency and Correlation Debiasing: Abstract

 \section{Abstract}

-Dynamic scene graph generation (SGG) from videos requires not only comprehensive understanding of objects across the scenes that are prone to temporal fluctuations but also a model the temporal motions and interactions with different objects.
-Moreover, the long-tailed distribution of visual relationships is the crucial bottleneck of most dynamic SGG methods, since most of them focus on capturing spatio-temporal context using complex architectures, which leads to the generation of biased scene graphs.
-To address these challenges, we propose \textsc{FloCoDe}: \textbf{Flo}w-aware temporal consistency and \textbf{Co}rrelation \textbf{De}biasing with uncertainty attenuation for unbiased dynamic scene graphs. \textsc{FloCoDe} employs feature warping using flow to detect temporally consistent objects across the frames.
-In addition, it uses correlation debiasing to learn the unbiased relation representation for long-tailed classes.
-Moreover, to attenuate the predictive uncertainties, it uses a mixture of sigmoidal cross-entropy loss and contrastive loss to incorporate label correlations to identify the commonly co-occurring relations and help debias the long-tailed ones.
-Extensive experimental evaluation shows a performance gain as high as 4.1\% showing the superiority of generating more unbiased scene graphs.
+Dynamic scene graph generation (SGG) from videos requires not only a comprehensive understanding of objects across scenes but also a method to capture the temporal motions and interactions with different objects.
+Moreover, the long-tailed distribution of visual relationships is a crucial bottleneck for most dynamic SGG methods.
+This is because many of them focus on capturing spatio-temporal context using complex architectures, leading to the generation of biased scene graphs.
+To address these challenges, we propose \textsc{FloCoDe}: \textbf{Flo}w-aware Temporal Consistency and \textbf{Co}rrelation \textbf{De}biasing with uncertainty attenuation for unbiased dynamic scene graphs. \textsc{FloCoDe} employs feature warping using flow to detect temporally consistent objects across frames.
+To address the long-tail issue of visual relationships, we propose correlation debiasing and a label correlation-based loss to learn unbiased relation representations for long-tailed classes.
+Specifically, we propose to incorporate label correlations using contrastive loss to capture commonly co-occurring relations, which aids in learning robust representations for long-tailed classes.
+Further, we adopt the uncertainty attenuation-based classifier framework to handle noisy annotations in the SGG data.
+Extensive experimental evaluation shows a performance gain as high as 4.1\%, demonstrating the superiority of generating more unbiased scene graphs.